user056/GettingAndCleaningData/README.md

 ##How it works

-1) Load all the provided data files from the Samsung data set and merge them into one data set.
+1) Loads all the provided data files from the Samsung data set and merge them into one data set.

 ```R
 ##Merges the training and the test sets to create one data set